mtdiedrich/Golf/README.md

 # Golf
 Collection and analysis of PGA Tour data.
+Python.

 # Process
 ~~1.
 Download the results webpages for every year of all PGA Tour Tournaments~~